virtual-cast/Zenject/Documentation/SubContainers.md

 }
 ```

 However, while we will find that our `Greeter` class is created (due to the fact we're using `NonLazy`) and the text "Created Greeter!" is printed to the console, the Hello and Goodbye messages are not.
 This is because events such as Initialize / Tick / Dispose are not automatically forwarded to ByInstaller/ByMethod subcontainers by default.
-One way to fix this would be to change it to the following:
+So one way to fix this would be to change it to the following:

 ```csharp
 public class Greeter : Kernel